When you hear the word “saree”, you instantly turn your mind’s eye to an image.

 As you’ve probably guessed, these situations call for a more modestly draped saree – one that doesn’t show off your tummy.
 So if you find yourself scratching your head and wondering how, we’ve got options for you.
 So let’s take a look:

-1. The Traditional Route:
+1. The Traditional Route Saree Look:

-India has a multitude of saree styles to choose from and each region has its unique draping style.
+India has a multitude of saree looks to choose from and each region has its unique draping style.
 We’re cutting to the chase and picking our top 2 saree draping styles that are guaranteed to hide your tummy.

 The Gujarathi Style – Where the pleats are pinned neatly in the front to display your sarees’ intricate pallu design.